 Conclusions and discussion of findings

-The current study discussed the urban society, that was reviewed by Paddison (2001) as an experienced context.
-As something that is experienced, what is examined are social actions that are revealed through stories or narrations.
-What is told are issues with sexuality, especially premarital sex as an unpleasant experience, though a lot of young women are finding it hard to say no assertively.
+The current study discussed an urban society as Paddison (2001) reviewed it, as an experienced context.
+What is examined are social actions that are revealed through stories or narrations about one’s experiences.
+What is described are issues of sexuality, especially of premarital sex as an unpleasant experience, although many young women are finding it difficult to say no assertively.

-The current study successfully illustrates the premarital sexual compliance phenomenon in women in Jabodetabek, looking at the prevalence, reasons, factors in the relationship that precede the occurrence of sexual compliance, as well as emotional consequences incited by sexual compliance.
-This section will discuss the findings of the study, its strengths and limitations, and the implications of the study for future research.
+The current study successfully illustrates the premarital sexual compliance phenomenon seen in women in Jabodetabek; it examines the prevalence, reasons, and factors in relationships that precede the occurrence of sexual compliance, as well as the emotional consequences incited by sexual compliance.
+This section will discuss the findings of the study, its strengths and limitations, and the implications of this study on future research.

-The current study shows very different results compared to an earlier survey conducted by Utomo, McDonald, Hull, and Reimondos (2012) to 3006 people ages 20-34 in Jakarta, Bekasi, and Tangerang.
-On that research, only 5% of unmarried women reported to having had sexual intercourse, whereas, on the current study, 37% of unmarried women reported that they had had sexual intercourse.
-High figures were also found for experiences in having oral sex, where respectively 49.0% and 42.6% of the participants reported having given and received oral sex to and from their partner.
-The difference in findings may be the result of the different sampling techniques used, where Utomo and colleagues’ (2012) study used clustered sampling, whereas the current study used accidental sampling, therefore, the participants obtained may not necessarily represent all layers of the community in Jabodetabek.
-Moreover, the majority of the participants of the current study have an undergraduate degree, and from Utomo and colleagues’ (2012) research, it was known that the higher the level of education, the higher the chance that the individual has had their first sexual experience before marriage.
-This may indicate that the higher an individual’s level of education, the more open they are towards premarital sexual activities.
-What needs to be reviewed in the next study is whether openness towards premarital sexual activities is accompanied by the knowledge and action of using protection or contraceptives to prevent sexually transmitted diseases and pregnancy.
+The current study shows very different results as compared to an earlier survey conducted by Utomo, McDonald, Hull, and Reimondos (2012) of 3,006 people ages 20-34 in Jakarta, Bekasi, and Tangerang.
+In that study, only 5% of unmarried women reported having had sexual intercourse, whereas in this study, we found that 37% of unmarried women reported that they had had sexual intercourse.
+Our study found much higher figures for experiences with oral sex, where 49.0% and 42.6% of the participants respectively reported having given and received oral sex with their partner.
+The difference in findings may be the result of the different sampling techniques used.
+Utomo and his colleagues’ (2012) study used clustered sampling, whereas the current study used accidental sampling; therefore, the participants obtained may not necessarily represent all layers of the Jabodetabek community.
+Moreover, the majority of the participants in the current study have undergraduate degrees.
+From Utomo and his colleagues’ (2012) research, we know that the higher the level of education, the higher the chance of the individual having had their first sexual experience before marriage.
+This may indicate that the higher an individual’s level of education, the more open they are toward premarital sexual activities.
+What needs to be reviewed in the next study is whether openness toward premarital sexual activities is accompanied by the knowledge and action of using protection or contraceptives to prevent sexually transmitted diseases and pregnancy.

-We will now discuss findings on unwanted sexual activities.
-There seems to be a pattern that sexual activities that are normatively considered to be taboo (such as groping of the genitals, oral sex, anal sex, and sexual intercourse) are more reported as unwanted sexual activities by the participants, even though they have done it.
-Meanwhile, only 1.4% of the participants felt that they have held hands with their partners even though they did not want to.
-This can be explained by Bennett (2005) who said that even though the act of holding hands with the opposite sex before marriage is still considered taboo by some conservative groups, this activity still occurs more and is considered more acceptable than kissing or sexual intercourse.
+We will now discuss our findings on unwanted sexual activities.
+There seems to be a pattern of normally taboo sexual activities (such as groping of the genitals, oral sex, anal sex, and sexual intercourse) being more commonly reported as unwanted by the participants, even though they participated in it.
+Meanwhile, only 1.4% of the participants reported that they had held hands with their partners even though they did not want to.
+This can be explained by Bennett (2005), who said that even though the act of holding hands with the opposite sex before marriage is still considered taboo by some conservative groups, this activity still occurs more and is considered much more acceptable than kissing or sexual intercourse.